-This one isn’t really the normal sort of content I cover on here – there is still a walk involved, but it isn’t really the focus.
 The first time I visited this place, I went there for much the same reason that I head to most places – I noticed the green hilly thing and wanted to see what interesting paths it held.
-That first visit was over eighteen months ago and I’ve been back twice more since, trying to get a better understanding of the location.
+That first visit was followed quite quickly by another, then another, and I’ve kept going back every now and then.
+It’s a really neat little spot.
 In much the same way that I was drawn to this raised spot of land standing out from the surrounding flatness, humans have been drawn to this hill for thousands of years, and the end result is that in a gentle 2km wander, you can get a crash course in the geography, culture, politics and history of Taiwan.

 Time: 1 hour – at a super slow speed.
 Actually though, I think you could spend a lot longer here, (especially if you can read Chinese, or have a friend who can), because there a whole lot of historical sites and things of interest to learn about.